burkewm/Unigine-Spline/README.md

 ### SplineSegment-System

-All is based on Beziers.
+Its based on Beziers curves.
 The SplineSegment-System is the special thing about this spline.
 You can choose between 3 different Segments:

 #### LinearSplineSegment
 Straight segment between two points.

 #### QuadraticSplineSegment
 Curved segment between 3 points